Orden14/RaidPlanner/readme.md

 - old_member
 - guest

-## Test using Codeception
-This app uses Codeception for acceptance, functional and unit tests.
-The Webdriver currently set up in the project is for windows x64.
-If you are using another OS, remove geckodriver.exe in the root directory of the project and use the corresponding geckodriver from https://github.com/mozilla/geckodriver/releases.

 ###### Custom commands related to tests :
 - vendor/bin/codecept build (runs the build command for Codeception)
 - yarn test (executes all tests)